-Figure 20 presents the peak SPL, with BMPs, for 4-, 6-, 8-, and 10-ft piles being driven at representative locations along the alignment of the replacement bridge.
+Figure 21 presents the peak SPL, with BMPs, for 4-, 6-, 8-, and 10-ft piles being driven at representative locations along the alignment of the replacement bridge.
 The figure illustrates the transmission loss that would occur as distance from the pile driving site increases.
 Transmission loss is not uniform across the different size piles since the piles would be driven at locations where water depth and other environmental factors vary.
 For the 4-ft piles, sound above the interim 206 dB peak threshold encompasses a distance of about 30 ft; for the 10-ft piles the 206 dB peak SPL the distance increases to approximately 300 ft.

 The following figures present accumulated energy (SEL{cum}) for driving a pile over the time for driving the pile and should be understood that way.
-Thus, the information in these figures does not represent the energy from a single strike or the instantaneous level of sound at any one moment in time. (as represented for rms levels in Figure 20).
+Thus, the information in these figures does not represent the energy from a single strike or the instantaneous level of sound at any one moment in time (as represented for peak levels in Figure 21).
+Instead, it represents the final energy, accumulated over time, of a large number of strikes with a particular SEL{ss}.
 Moreover, the accumulated energy in the following figures represents the received energy for an animal only if the animal stays in the same location for the duration of the pile driving activity.
+Since sturgeon are likely to move out of the ensonified zone during the duration of the pile driving, the accumulated energy received by the fish is likely to be considerably less than indicated by an analysis based on the modeled isopleths.